Perry Kitchen

 Perry Allen Kitchen (born February 29, 1992) is an American former professional soccer player who played as a defensive midfielder.

-He was part of the Akron Zips side that won the 2010 NCAA Division I Men's Soccer Championship, and was a first round drft pick (3rd overall) for D.C.
+He was part of the Akron Zips side that won the 2010 NCAA Division I Men's Soccer Championship, and was a first round draft pick (3rd overall) for D.C.
 United in the 2011 MLS SuperDraft.
 He played 187 total games and scored 10 goals for D.C., and won the 2013 Lamar Hunt U.S. Open Cup.
 In March 2016, he moved to Heart of Midlothian of the Scottish Premiership, who appointed him their captain.
 After six months with Randers of the Danish Superliga, he returned to MLS with the LA Galaxy in January 2018.
 Three years later, he joined the Columbus Crew of the same league.

 Kitchen was captain of the United States men's national under-17 soccer team at the 2009 FIFA U-17 World Cup in Nigeria.
 He made his senior international debut in February 2015 and was part of the squad that came fourth at the Copa América Centenario.

 College and amateur

 Born in Indianapolis, Indiana, Kitchen was signed up for soccer by his mother and quickly excelled in the sport, as his local league made him play two age groups higher due to his ability.
 Two years later he was signed to the Chicago Magic, a team in the U.S. Soccer Development Academy, while remaining in Indiana.
-He was invited to spend two years in the United States men's national under-17 soccer team camp in Bradenton, Florida and captained the team at the 2009 FIFA U-17 World Cup in Nigeria.
+He was invited to spend two years in the United States men's national under-17 soccer team camp in Bradenton, Florida, and captained the team at the 2009 FIFA U-17 World Cup in Nigeria.

 In 2010, he enrolled at University of Akron and played a season for the Akron Zips, who won the 2010 NCAA Division I Men's Soccer Championship under Caleb Porter with other future MLS players such as Darlington Nagbe.
 He started 25 games for the Zips in 2010, scoring six goals and adding one assist.
 He earned an All-MAC First Team selection and scored an unassisted goal on a right-footed blast from 30 yards out during Akron's 2–1 win over the Michigan Wolverines in the national semifinal of the College Cup.

 Kitchen also made a solitary appearance for USL Premier Development League club Chicago Fire Premier in 2010.